Weitian-Wang/Note/note.md

     ```
 2. Recurrence relation:
     $F(\{A, B, C, D\}, W)$ represents the maximum profit of item {A, B, C, D} under weight limit W, is the larger value of:
-    . the solution includes item A
+    * the solution includes item A
-    . the solution excludes item A
+    * the solution excludes item A
     $$
     (\{A, B, C, D\}, W)\ =\ MAX(F(\{B, C, D\}, W-W_A) + P_A,\ F(\{B, C, D\}, W))
     $$
-    his shows the characteristic of Optimal Substructure.
+    This shows the characteristic of Optimal Substructure.
 3. Code:
     ```python
     def knapsack(profits, weights, capacity, index):